vgmstream/vgmstream/README.md

 may work as a last resort to make a file playable.

-Some plugins have options that allow any extension (common or unknown) to be played, making renaming unnecessary (may need to adjust plugin priority in player's options).
+Some plugins have options that allow any extension (common or unknown) to be played, making renaming unnecessary.
+You may need to adjust plugin priority in player's options first.

 Also be aware that some plugins can tell the player they handle some extension, then not actually play it.
 This makes the file unplayable as vgmstream doesn't